Skin Illustrator Liquid 2oz - Blood Tone - SIBD-2

 Sorry, we couldn't save your Wishlist.
 Please try again and contact us if you still encounter problems.

 Skin Illustrator Skin Illustrator Liquid Skin Illustrator Liquid 2oz - Blood Tone - SIBD-2This is a 2oz bottle of alcohol-based liquid.
 Please note: There has been a price increase in this line and we will be changing prices accordingly.
-The FX Palette Liquids are designed for just about any injury or illness imaginable, they can simulate 1st, 2nd & 3rd degree burns,...
+The FX Palette Liquids are designed for just about any injury or illness imaginable, they can simulate 1st, 2nd & 3rd degree burns, cuts,...
 READ MORE

 This is a 2oz bottle of alcohol-based liquid.